peter-guba/GMC/README.md

 # GMC toolkit

 This is a C# command line application for generating random game trees and running MCTS over them.
+This README contains a description of the projects main methods and capabilities.
+The parameters of the specific trees we used in our experiments can be found in the tree_parameters file.

 ## Table of Contents
 - [Main project commands](#main-project-commands)
+- [Implemented algorithms] (#implemented-algorithms)
 - [Data visualizer script](#data-visualizer-script)
 - [File formats](#file-formats)
+- [References] (#references)